eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 * or subtitles pop-up on video and disappear in this case it is better to change program settings or delete such ILA Images.
-7) [MOST IMPORTANT PART IF YOU DON’T USE COLOR FILTERING] Before continue: Check does subtitles has darker border color then subtitles text color.
+7) [MOST IMPORTANT PART IF YOU DON’T USE COLOR FILTERING] Before continue: Check does subtitles have darker border color then subtitles text color.
-In most case it is so, if not than disable checkbox "Characters Border Is Darker" in first right setting in "Settings" tab.
+In most cases it is so, if not then disable checkbox "Characters Border Is Darker" in first right setting in "Settings" tab.
-In most cases program correctly identify which color is related to subtitles text but in some cases it is too complicated, in such cases decision will be applied according this setting.
+In most cases program correctly identify which color is related to subtitles text but in some cases it is too complicated, in such cases decision will be applied according to this setting.
 8) If you are using "Use Filter Colors" and have too good ILAImages - all characters separated from background, it is recommended to turn on "Use ILAImages for getting TXT symbols areas" which can reduce amount of garbage.
 9) Click "Create Cleared Text Images (RGBImages->TXTImages)" on the "OCR" tab page for get text symbols separation from background.